 - Data speeds can fluctuate a lot

-Disclosure — Tello provided me with a data plan and compatible phone (the Samsung Galaxy S8) for the purpose of the review.
+Disclosure: Tello provided me with a data plan and compatible phone (the Samsung Galaxy S8) for review.
 All the opinions in the review are my own.

-Unlike a lot of carriers that think unlimited plans are the way of the future, Tello gives you a lot of customization over your plan.
+Unlike many carriers that think unlimited plans are the way of the future, Tello gives you a lot of customization over your plan.

-When picking a Tello plan, it's broken up into choosing how much data and minutes of calling you want.
-As long as you have a plan with some amount of minutes, you get free unlimited texting including by default.
+When picking a Tello plan, you get to choose how much data and calling minutes you want.
+Of course, as long as you have a plan with some minutes, you get free unlimited texting, included by default.

-Plans start at $5 per month for 500 MB of data and no minutes (or 100 minutes and no data), the most expensive plan caps out at just $39 per month for unlimited data and minutes, or you can find any combination in the middle that works better for you.
-Alternatively, if you don't feel like fine-tuning everything yourself, Tello has a few pre-made plans you can choose from as well.
+Plans start at $5 per month for 500 MB of data and no minutes (or 100 minutes and no data).
+The most expensive plan caps out at just $39 per month for unlimited data and minutes, or you can find any combination in the middle that works better for you.
+Alternatively, if you don't feel like fine-tuning everything yourself, Tello has a few pre-made plans you can choose from.

 If there's one thing Tello does well, it's saving you money.

 All of this is to say that Tello Mobile is incredibly affordable.
-I'd prefer that taxes be included with the monthly rate similar to how Metro by T-Mobile handles things, but that's a very minor complaint compared to everything else Tello brings to the table.
+Of course, I'd prefer that taxes be included with the monthly rate, similar to how Metro by T-Mobile handles things, but that's a minor complaint compared to everything else Tello brings to the table.

 No matter how cheap your monthly plan costs, it's not worth anything if you don't have access to reliable coverage.

 Tello used to rely on Sprint's network for its service, but as of 2021, the company has officially switched over to T-Mobile.
-As such, you can look forward to even broader wireless service than what was previously offered.
+As such, you can look forward to even broader wireless coverage than what was previously offered.
 This has also allowed Tello to support 5G on T-Mobile's nationwide network for no additional cost.

-Calls I made on Tello sounded good to both me and the people I talked to, I never had any issues with texts not sending, and for the most part, everything just worked the way you want your wireless service to.
+The calls I made on Tello sounded good to both the people I talked to and me.
+I never had any issues with texts not sending, and for the most part, everything just worked the way you want your wireless service to.
 If you do ever run into issues with phone calls, all Tello plans include Wi-Fi calling at no extra charge.

 Make sure to check your coverage even if you've had T-Mobile service before.
 T-Mobile and some of T-Mobile's prepaid carriers fill in coverage gaps with roaming agreements that Tello will not be able to access.
 Still, if you're covered, you should have solid service with decent LTE speeds.

-If there's one big issue I found while using Tello, it's the way data is handled.
+If there's one big issue I found while using Tello, it's how data is handled.

 For example, while the top download speed I saw was 71.8Mbps at 8:23 AM one morning, it also dipped to as low as 2.59Mbps on another day at 8:52 PM.

 My mean download speed ended up being just under 16Mbps after running 18 different tests across multiple days during various times.
-That's certainly not slow, but coming off of my review of US Mobile where the mean download speed was 68Mbps, there's certainly still room for improvement.
+That's certainly not slow, but coming off of my review of US Mobile, where the mean download speed was 68Mbps, there's certainly still room for improvement.
 Remember too that if you live in an area with little congestion, your average speed may be much better.

 In day-to-day use, visiting websites, hopping on Twitter, and endlessly scrolling through Reddit all worked well.
-The times in which the slower data speeds were the most annoying was when trying to move a lot of data at once, such as downloading or updating an app.
+The times in which the slower data speeds were the most annoying were when I was trying to move a lot of data at once, such as downloading or updating an app.

 As we see with most MVNOs, Tello Mobile allows you to bring your own phone.
 Since Tello uses T-Mobile's network, you need to make sure it's a GSM device and is unlocked.
 Most of the best Android phones will work well on the network.
 You could also get one of the best budget Android phones to save even more.